founderlab/redux-request-middleware/readme.md

 ##### Changes:

+- 0.4.4: Behave correctly when res is null (not undefined) with no error
 - 0.4.3: Fixed up error handling a bit
 - 0.4.2: response_parser also adds the models as a list.
 Format is {by_id: {model_map}, models: [model_list]}
 - 0.3.0: response_parser middleware added to parse json / models into an {id: {model}} format